Kobie-Kirven/SCiMS/README.md

 pip3 install git+https://github.com/Kobie-Kirven/SCiMS
 ```
 ## Usage

-- ### Building Indices
-  The first step in using SCiMS is to build indices of the reference genome for
-  BWA and Bowtie2.
-The ```build-index``` module makes it easy to build the indices
-  for both tools with one command.
+- SCiMS is designed to work with both single and paired-end metagenomic data.
+The command-line usage is:
     ```
-    usage: scims build-index [-h] [-r REFERENCE] [-o OUTPUT]
+    usage: scims [-h] [-v] -i INDEX -r REF -sca SCAFFOLD [-1 FORWARD] [-2 REVERSE] [-s SINGLE] [-t THREADS] -hom HOMOGAMETIC [-het HETEROGAMETIC] -o OUTPUT

+  Sex Calling for Metagenomic Sequences

   optional arguments:
-      -h, --help            show this help message and exit -r REFERENCE, --reference REFERENCE
+    -h, --help          show this help message and exit -v, --version       show program's version number and exit -i INDEX            Path to Bowtie2 index
-                            Host reference genome in FASTA or FASTQ format (default: None)
-      -o OUTPUT, --output OUTPUT
+    -r REF              Reference genome in FASTA or FASTA.gz format -sca SCAFFOLD       Path to file with scaffold names -1 FORWARD          Forward reads in FASTA or FASTQ format (PE mode only) -2 REVERSE          Reverse reads in FASTA or FASTQ format (PE mode only) -s SINGLE           Single-end reads in FASTA or FASTQ format (SE mode only) -t THREADS          Number of threads to use
+    -hom HOMOGAMETIC    ID of homogametic sex chromosome (ex.
+X) -het HETEROGAMETIC  ID of heterogametic sex chromesome (ex.
+Y) -o OUTPUT           Output plot prefix
     ```
-- ### Determine Sex
-  The ```determine-sex``` module will give an output of the proportion
-  of reads that map to the homogametic chromosome versus both sex chromosomes.
-  This module requires that you already have the BWA/Bowtie2 indices built.
-    ```
-    usage: scims determine-sex [-h] [-i INDEX] [-1 FORWARD] [-2 REVERSE] [-t THREADS] [-hom HOMOGAMETIC] [-het HETEROGAMETIC]

-    optional arguments:
-      -h, --help            show this help message and exit -i INDEX, --index-name INDEX
-                            Name of bowtie2 and bwa index (default: None) -1 FORWARD, --forward-reads FORWARD
-                            Forward reads in fasta or fastq format (default: None) -2 REVERSE, --reverse-reads REVERSE
-                            Reverse reads in fasta or fastq format (default: None) -t THREADS, --number-of-threads THREADS
+- What do you need to run SCiMS?
+  - INDEX: Database created from ```bowtie2-build``` using the appropriate reference genome
+  - REF: Reference genome that was used to generate bowtie2 database
+  - SCA: Text file containing the FASTA IDs for the scaffolds to be included in the analysis (see example data)
+  - FORWARD: For paired-end mode, the file containing the forward shotgun metagenomic sequences
+  - REVERSE: For paired-end mode, the file containing the reverse shotgun metagenomic sequences
+  - SINGLE: For single-end mode, the file containing the shotgun metagenomic sequences
-                            Number of threads to use (default: None) -hom HOMOGAMETIC, --homogametic HOMOGAMETIC
+  - THREADS: The number of threads to use
-                            ID of homogametic sex chromesome (ex.
-X) (default: None) -het HETEROGAMETIC, --heterogametic HETEROGAMETIC
-                            ID of heterogametic sex chromesome (ex.
-Y) (default: None)
-    ```
+  - HOMOGAMETIC: The FASTA ID of the sex chromosome in which two coppies denotes a particular genetic sex
+  - HETEROGAMETIC: The FASTA ID of the sex chromosome in which one copy denotes a particular genetic sex
 ## Install Requirements
 To install the required tools with conda, run the following code.
 ```bash